jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 ## Conclusion

 This is a simple demonstration on how we can leverage [reverse engineering](https://en.wikipedia.org/wiki/Reverse_engineering "reverse engineering on Wikipedia") to unlock features that are not accessible through a mobile app.
-The data we get from the API calls also give us more information than the app, for example we can see the last ping date of the match or its birthday date...
+The data we get from the API calls also give us more information than the app, for example, we can see the last ping date of the match or its birthday date...
 That could unlock more potential for further hacking, but use it wisely :smile: